iblai/ibl-edx-third-party-auth-app/USAGE.md

 - Click `ADD SITE CONFIGURATION` in the upper right
 - Select the `your.studio.domain.com` site that you just created in the `Site` dropdown
 - Check `Enabled`
-- In the `Values` field, copy the following json, updating it appropriately:
+- In the `Values` field, copy the following json (at a minimum), updating it appropriately:

 ```json
 {